antoinefriteau/breakfastApp/README.md

-ptidej
+Breakfast App
 ========

-A tool for initiate corporate's shared breakfast
+A simple web app to organize and build weekly breakfast